-- 2022 Ken Heaton Awardee: Ami Sperber, MD, MPH - 2022 Ray Clouse Awardee: Zlatan Mujagic, MD PhD - Rome Research Awards: - Yasmin Nasser, MD, PhD, FRCPC Calgary Division of Gastroenterology & Hepatology - Imran Aziz, MD, MBChB, MRCP University of Sheffield, UK - Manik Gemilyan MD, PhD, MPH Yerevan State Medical University after Mkhitar Heratsi, Armenia
+• 2023 Ken Heaton Awardee: Ami Sperber, MD, MPH • 2023 Ray Clouse Awardee: Alex Ford, MD, PhD

+• Rome Research Awards:

+- Justin Lee, MD - Jessica Biesiekierski, PhD - Grace Burns, PhD - Christian Garay, PhD

-Rome V We are now entering the 3rd year of the Rome V process to be completed In 2026 with the Rome V publications and the special issue of Gastroenterology which will publish the Rome V committee reports.
+Rome V We are now entering the 4th year of the Rome V process to be completed In 2026 with the Rome V publications and the special issue of Gastroenterology which will publish the Rome V committee reports.
 Drs.
 Drossman and Tack are co-senior editors and the editors Include Lin Chang, Bill Chey, Sam Nurko, Max Schmulson and Ami Sperber.
 There are 18 chapter committees and working team and support committees comprising 144 authors in 27 countries.
 At DDW this year, we will hold a Rome V symposium for committee members and our industry sponsors to offer updates on our activities.
 We would like to thank our industry sponsors: Abbvie, Alfa Sigma, Ardelyx, Bayer, Biomerica, Danone Health Science, Ironwood, Nestle, Salix, Sanofi, Takeda, and Yangtze River for their support